SyedZaheen/FireBusters-UnmannedIntelligence_SCDFXIBM/README.md

 #### Syed Mohammed Mosayeeb Al-Hady Zaheen
 An NTU Data Science and AI freshie
 #### Hoe Jun Leong
+An NTU Year 2 Computer Engineering Student
 #### Jyotit Kaushal
 Freshmore from SUTD with a passion for Machine Learning and AI
 #### Lee Jun Jie
 Computer Engineering Graduate currently serving in SCDF
 #### Visshal Natarajan

-## Unmanned Intelligance in a gist
+## Unmanned Intelligence in a gist

 In fire emergency situations that demand urgent action, any delay can mean loss of life and property.
 The restrictions brought about by COVID-19 onto physically deployed firefighters such as social distancing and even mask-wearing can cause inefficiencies which may hinder their response.
 In urgent situations firefighters may be forced to forsake some of these measures, which may exacerbate the spread of the virus.